 Two boys stabbed to death in separate incidents an hour apart as grim record set

-Nobody has been arrested after the victims, aged 15 and 16, were stabbed in separate parts of London on Thursday evening.
+A boy has been arrested over the Croydon incident after the victims, aged 15 and 16, were stabbed in separate parts of London on Thursday evening.

 Murder investigations have been launched after two boys were stabbed to death in separate incidents within an hour of each other on Thursday evening, making 2021 the bloodiest year on record for teenage homicides in London.